Inflation starts to ease as supermarkets slash prices

 "However, I think the emphasis tomorrow in the Inflation Report will be on the deepening gloom from the damage the euro zone crisis is doing to our economy and growth prospects."

-Several Bank policymakers have warned of the possibility of another recession in Britain.
+Several BoE policymakers have warned of the possibility of another recession in Britain.

 BoE TARGET